 AI has managed to disrupt the technology industry but has also resulted in huge skill gaps.
 Businesses are continuously searching for skilled AI engineers who can handle business automation and work around data-based predictive models.

 They need experts who can handle quintillion bytes of data generated and acquired by organizations every day.
-As a data expert, you will use your skills of AI and ML to dig out crucial information from this data to enable a business to make a data-driven decision.
+As a data expert, you will use your AI and ML skills to dig out crucial information from this data to enable a business to make a data-driven decision.

 In short, when you look for jobs, you will apply for data analyst roles as well, but roles that have AI and ML as their required skill sets.